-Under established international law, national sovereignty over radio spectrum resources extends above the national territory up to the limits of the atmosphere.
-Any aeronautical earth station operating over the territory of a country must therefore be duly authorised by that country.
-Under maritime law, national sovereignty extends out to 12 nautical miles from the low-water mark of the coast.
-Consequently, any earth station on vessels operating in the territorial waters of a country must be duly authorised by that country.
+Under established international law, national sovereignty over radio spectrum resources extends above the national territory up to the limits of the atmosphere and out to 12 nautical miles from the low-water mark of the coast.
+Any ESOMP operating in the territory of a country must be duly authorised by that country.

-Three ECC Decisions were adopted following WRC-03 to allow for the free circulation of Aircraft Earth Stations (AESs) and ESVs.
-The Decisions are ECC/DEC/(05)09 [20] and ECC/DEC/(05)10 [21] for ESVs operating in the C- and Ku-bands respectively.
-Also ECC/DEC/(05)11 [22] was adopted for Aircraft Earth Stations (AESs) operating in the Ku-band.
+Three ECC Decisions were adopted following WRC-03 to allow for the free circulation of AESs and ESVs.
+The Decisions are ECC Decision (05)09 [20] and ECC Decision (05)10 [21] for ESVs operating in the C- and Ku-bands respectively.
+Also, ECC Decision (05)11 [22] was adopted for Aircraft Earth Stations (AESs) operating in the Ku-band.